 Credit card processing is remarkably complicated.
 There are hundreds of factors that go into determining the rates of each transaction.
 And there are many different options for how you structure your rates.
-Any small business must find the cheapest solution for their store.
+Any small business must find the cheapest solution for its store.

 For Square users, this just got a bit more difficult.
 Square processing rates changed from a flat 2.75% of each transaction to 2.6% plus a $0.10 fee.
-In an effort to “better align [their] rates with industry-wide transaction costs,” the new rates will go into effect November 1, 2019.
-Though the percent taken from each transaction actually diminished by .15%, the seemingly innocuous 10 cent fee is what quietly skyrockets the rates.
-More on that below.
+In an effort to “better align [their] rates with industry-wide transaction costs,” the new rates will go into effect on November 1, 2019.
+Though the percent taken from each transaction actually diminished by .15%, the seemingly innocuous 10-cent fee is what quietly skyrockets the rates.
+More on that is below.

 So, let’s look at what this price increase means, why it will cost businesses much more than it seems, and how to find a great processing solution.

 Though the change might seem inconsequential, it will be entirely otherwise for many small businesses.

 The rate change from 2.75% to 2.6% plus the 10-cent fee makes smaller transactions much more costly.

 For instance, a $10 transaction formerly cost the business 27.5 cents for processing.
 Under the new model, this will be 36 cents, a 31% increase in the rate.
 For $5 transactions, the former rate was 13.75 cents and is now 23 cents, a 67% increase.

 The new rates only become less expensive for transactions that are at least $66.67.
 Unfortunately, very few retailers, coffee shops, bakeries, or QSRs have average transactions greater than this amount.
 Most are between $5 and $20.

 Even more unfortunately, Square only recently notified small business owners of this change, making it difficult to find a cheaper solution quickly.
 Citing industry standards, Square’s blog post announcing the change argued that they must raise their rates to ensure that they make a profit on every transaction.

 This depends on the type of business you own, particularly your average transaction and your total sales volume.
 But let’s create a simple hypothetical to help illustrate.